gparmer/ANRsim/ci_article/article.md

-# Collateral Damage: Cerebral Imaging in an Adversarial Meta
+# Collateral Damage: Cerebral Imaging in an Adversarial Meta, Part I

 I have a confession to make:  I am a serial Cerebral Imaging (CI) player.
 It is clear that we aren't seeing much CI being played currently, and haven't for a while.
 I'll focus in this article why I believe this is, by studying the meta's impact on or large-handed hero.
 The next article will investigate what can be done to make CI *somewhat* viable again.